marcossantiago/kubernetes-workshop/01_intro.md

 ### Expose service while creating the deployment

 `kubectl port-forward` is meant for testing services that are not exposed.
-To expose the application, use a service.
+To expose the application, use a service (covered later).

 Delete old deployment
 ```
-kubectl delete deployment hello-kubernetes
+$ kubectl delete deployment hello-kubernetes
 ```

 ----

 Create a new deployment and a service
 ```
-kubectl run hello-kubernetes \
+$ kubectl run hello-kubernetes \
 --image=gcr.io/google_containers/echoserver:1.4 \
 --port=8080 --expose \
 --service-overrides='{ "spec": { "type": "NodePort" } }'